Aonik10/shoes-ecommerce/README.md

 npm start
 ```

-The app should start running in your browser at http://localhost:3000/
+The project should start running in your browser at http://localhost:3000/

+The endpoint to the server is https://home-pc.emipellegrino.com/api, the application wont work if the server is down for some reason.
+Contact with me for more information at emp10999@gmail.com

 ## Server side